COVID-19 and Immunodeficiency

 To reduce the spread of COVID-19 and other respiratory infections, the following actions should be taken:

 - Hand hygiene is the top priority.
 Regular and thorough hand washing with soap and water throughout the day, particularly after using the bathroom and before eating is vital for preventing infections.
 Alcohol-based hand-gel can be used to sanitise hands when soap and water isn’t available.
 Avoid touching your eyes, nose and mouth.
 Also avoid shaking hands or any other greeting that involves contact.

 - Respiratory hygiene is also a priority.
 This involves covering the mouth and nose with a bent elbow or tissue when coughing or sneezing, then disposing of the used tissue immediately.
 It is also important to maintain at least 1.5 metres distance away from anyone, especially if they cough or sneeze.

-- Stay home if you are unwell or if you have recently travelled.
+- Stay home if you are unwell.
 If anyone has a fever, cough or breathing difficulty, they should stay home, seek medical attention (call in advance), and follow the local health authority instructions.
 Self-isolation is required if contact has been made with someone with COVID-19 symptoms, or symptoms develop following contact with someone who has COVID-19 (see details below).
-Quarantine of 14 days is required for people who have travelled, even if they do not feel unwell.
+Quarantine of 14 days is required for people who have travelled from overseas, even if they do not feel unwell.

 - Follow government advice and restrictions.
-It is important that everyone complies with government restrictions, that include the actions listed above, in addition to not travelling (except for essential workers), and physical/social distancing measures.
-Examples of these measures are working from home where possible, avoiding any gatherings and partial or full closure of most hospitality businesses.
+It is important that everyone complies with government restrictions, that include the actions listed above and physical/social distancing measures.

 When is self-isolation required?